packnback/site/packnback.github.io/content/blog/work_begins.md

 The current plan is to release small, usable, command line tools incrementally as they are implemented, along with blog posts and a big picture of how they will compose into a larger robust backup tool.

-Please let me know if this interests you, so we can make informed decisions about what people care about.
+Please let me know if this interests you, what I have missed, or some backup horror stories to keep me up at night.

 That's all for now, and stay tuned for the next post with some code and examples...